cmeury/bread-bucket/README.md

 Many screenshots taken, will be added in the future here with more instructions.
 Needs environment variables to run:

 * `HTTP_BASIC_AUTH_USERNAME`: username for basic auth
-* 'HTTP_BASIC_AUTH_PASSWORD': password for basic auth
+* `HTTP_BASIC_AUTH_PASSWORD`: password for basic auth
 * `DB_FILE`: absolute path to buckets data file

 ### New Image

 New image is not recognized by container, need to:
 * Docker - Image - Add From URL: Enter `cmeury/bread-bucket`.
 A little blue bubble should appear next to 'Image' on the left.
 * Wait until image is refreshed (bubble is gone)
 * Copy configuration of container & start it